ipython/ipython/docs/source/development/messaging.rst

 .. versionchanged:: 5.0

-    Busy and idle messages should be sent before/after handling every shell message, not just execution.
+    Busy and idle messages should be sent before/after handling every message, not just execution.

 Clear output